-Book 1 of Shadow Gods Saga, the book that started the incredible epic!
+Book 1 of the Shadow Gods Saga that started the incredible epic!

 The Four Suns, a backwater system in the Deklan Oligarchy, hides a sinister plot to destabilize the Serrll Combine.

 Terrllss-rr, a Second Scout in the Serrll Combine Scout Fleet, is assigned as an aide to an Envoy sent to Elexi, the capital world of the Four Suns, by the Serrll government to investigate allegations of slavery on Anulus.

 The Envoy is not there to find evidence to compromise Kapel Pen’s government, but to discover why she has allowed Kunoid Minerals—a company controlled by the Karkan Federation—to mine Anulus.
 This could destabilize the Serrll metals market and the Serrll government on Captal.

 Alasi, a beggar boy on Elexi, sees his family taken into captivity by local priesthood guards.
 Taking freehold families has become common practice to fuel Anulus’ labor needs.
 He is tracked down, captured and sold to a slave factor.
 Terr ends up buying Alasi as proof of illegal slavery, which he thinks the Envoy will be able to use against Kapel.

 During a survey of Anulus, Terr’s ship is attacked and he is forced to flee.
 The pursuing ships catch up with him over Anar’on, the desert world of the fabled nomad Wanderers.
 His survival blister crashes in the deep desert and he undertakes a doomed search for water.
 The Wanderers find him delirious and dying, and bring him to their village.